Project 1

 5. Success criterion

 d.
-Testing result of at least one 1-day works-like prototype (think of Dunzo's WhatsApp experiment and parcel tracking on campus using excel sheet)
+Testing result of at least one 1-day works-like prototype (think of Dunzo's WhatsApp experiment, or spice-strips and flavour pills testing)

 Step-6: Testing: Feedback on prototypes from potential customers